tfpf/pysorteddict/docs/documentation.md

 <summary>This method may raise exceptions.</summary>

-If any of the supported key types which are not built-in (only `decimal.Decimal` as of this version) cannot be imported (which might be a symptom of a corrupt or damaged Python installation), raise `ImportError`.
+If any of the supported key types which are not built-in (only `decimal.Decimal` as of this version) cannot be imported (which might be a symptom of a corrupt or damaged Python installation), raises `ImportError`.

 ```python
 from pysorteddict import *